INTERNSHIPS

 Feel free to reach out and send your resume to intern@sealaska.com.
 One of our program leads can work with you to connect you to a role that makes sense or let you know about future roles.

 Yes, we will cover the cost of a roundtrip, economy flight if an intern needs to relocate to a job location for the summer.
-We also give interns a living stipend.
+We also give interns a living stipend with their first paycheck.

 Scholarships